inno-devops-labs/F23-core-course-labs/terraform/TF.md

 # Terraform Best Practices
 1. Directory Structure: Describes the recommended directory structure for my Terraform project.
 I've organized my code, variables, and modules in a clear and consistent manner.
 2. Using built-in formatting.
-Terraform files must conform to the standards of terraform fmt.
+Terraform files conform to the standards of terraform fmt.
+3. Reviewing and plan:

 # Docker